Marcin Ciliński: Later years

 After his spell with Sokół he didn't play in the top division in Poland again, with most of his spells at other clubs lasting only one season.
 He spent the 1997–1998 season with Śląsk Wrocław, helping the team to finish third in the second tier joining Aluminium Konin the season after.
 Ciliński spent a year in Switzerland with BSC Young Boys and FC Winterthur.
 He returned to Poland in 2000 joining Górnik Polkowice finishing 3rd in the second tier in his first season with the club, failing to make an appearance during his second season at the club.
 He rejoined Miedź Legnica for a short spell, ending his playing career in the lower divisions with Nysa Zgorzelec and Włókniarz Mirsk.

 Coaching career

 He started his coaching career with BKS Bolesławiec in 2004 staying with the club until 2007.
 He has had a spell as head coach with Prochowiczanka Prochowice.
-In 2017 Ciliński became the Zagłębie Lubin Under 18's manager.
+In 2017, Ciliński became Zagłębie Lubin under-18's manager.